qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-4-3-1.rst

 Defining a test case
 ====================
 Now that we've got our infrastructure set up, we can finally start writing tests.
-First, create a new subfolder named ``simulation`` in ``qooxdoo-tutorial/source/class/twitter``.
+First, navigate to the subfolder named ``simulation`` in ``qooxdoo-tutorial/source/class/twitter``.
 This is the default location for Simulator tests.
-In this folder, create a new file named ``Settings.js``.
+In this folder, delete the predefined ``DemoSimulation.js`` and create a new file named ``Settings.js``.
 This will be our test case that is going to interact with the Twitter application's settings dialog.
 For now, just add a test method stub that will cause the test to fail:

 ::